EMDR Therapy for Trauma and PTSD - Professional Counseling Services

 This back-and-forth stimulation seems to help both sides of your brain communicate better, which helps to "unstick" the traumatic memory.

-While you're doing this, you'll be thinking about the memory, but the stimulation helps take the edge off the bad feelings.
+While doing this, you'll think about the memory, but the stimulation helps mitigate the bad feelings.
 Over time, this process helps your brain to file the memory correctly, so it doesn't cause as much distress anymore.
 It's like defragmenting your computer's hard drive so everything runs smoother.

 In simpler terms, EMDR uses back-and-forth stimulation (like eye movements or tapping) to help your brain process traumatic memories causing problems.
-It's like a mental reset button that helps you heal.
+It's like a mental reset button that enables you to heal.

 EMDR Desensitization

-The therapy helps reduce the emotional charge of distressing memories, allowing you to reprocess these experiences in a healthier way.
+Desensitization helps reduce the emotional charge of distressing memories, allowing you to reprocess these experiences more healthily.

-Imagine you have a bad memory that keeps popping into your head, making you anxious or upset.
+Imagine you have a terrible memory that keeps popping into your head, making you anxious or upset.
 It's like a scary scene from a movie that you can't stop replaying.
-EMDR Desensitization is like turning down the volume on that frightening scene.
+EMDR Desensitization is like reducing the volume on that frightening scene.
 Here's how it works:

 Think about the memory: You bring the upsetting memory to mind, along with any bad feelings, thoughts, and body sensations connected to it.